 7. Pien Fu

 Pien Fu is a ceremonial dress that consists of two pieces.
 It is a tunic, extended to the knees on the top, and a skirt that reach the length of the ankles.
 The skirt is mainly used in the formal occasion.
 This unique two pieces of dress were mostly available in a different color.
-The color represents different meaning in Ancient China.
-For instance, red represent summer, green was for winter, and black was for winter.
+The color represents a different meaning in Ancient China.
+For instance, red represent summer, green was for wealth, harmony, and growth, and black was for winter.

-The pien, a cylinder shaped hat was worn with Pien Fu.
-The two combination greatly matched the style for the different occasion.
+The pien, a cylinder-shaped hat was worn with Pien Fu.
+The two combinations greatly matched the style for the different occasion.

 Sheni is a modification of Pien Fu.
 It is a combination of a tunic and a skirt which were stitched together to become a single long suit.
 Sheni was extremely popular in Ancient China.
 It was common dress among the government officials and scholars.
 Sheni took lots of inspirations from the traditional dress Pien Fu.
 The cuts and folds, and draping of the dress using excessive clothing were inspired from Pien Fu